Five-Prayers/five-prayers-android/README.md

 * Automatic or Manual location
 * Notification for prayer times
 * Reads Adhan for prayer times
-* Read Dua after Adhan
+* Reads Dua after Adhan
 * Reminders before each prayer
 * Reminder for Duha prayer
 * Switches Adhan to Silent by pressing down volume button